-Many business managers struggle to understand the stage at which they need to start using project management tools.
-They have a point.
-If you start too early when your projects are smallâ€”both in number and complexityâ€”you could be adding an unnecessary complication.
-Whereas if you delay getting one when you really need it, you could be losing efficiency and jeopardizing the success of your projects.
+But, many business managers struggle to understand the stage at which they need to start using project management tools.
+If you start too early when your projects are small (in both number and complexity) you could be adding an unnecessary complication of entering and tracking data in a dedicated system.
+Whereas if you delay getting project tools when you really need them, you could be losing efficiency and jeopardizing the success of your projects.

 Project management tools come in five distinct classes.
 These begin with the most simple, stand-alone project management templates to manage small projects individually.
 At the other end of the spectrum are project portfolio management tools that allow large numbers of projects to be managed synergistically.
 In most cases, your requirements will lie somewhere in the middle.
 What follows therefore, is a brief discussion of the various types of project management tools.

 Basic, Stand-Alone Tools: These are the most common.
 These cover tools such as spreadsheets and simple collaboration tools that allow people to work together and share basic data.
 Learning how to use these tools is easy, but productivity is low and each user can only work on one project at a time.

 Collaborative Tools: One step above the basic tools are project management tools that centralize data and allow users to work together over company networks.
 In many cases tools are browser based and many users can use them to handle multiple projects.
 These tools tend to keep things simple and may lack features, such as project scheduling and costing.

 Mid-Range Project Management Tools: Mid-range tools strike a balance between the simplicity of collaborative tools and the power of enterprise-class solutions.
 These tools will have a very wide feature set and will certainly require users to be trained before they can exploit the solution.

 High-End Project Management Tools: These tools are very powerful, can tackle hundreds of projects simultaneously, need users to be extensively trained, and can be really complicated to use.